HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Encryption Protocol Effectiveness

-For Encryption protocol, The implemented encryption and decryption algorithms function without errors, accurately processing messages to maintain confidentiality and integrity.
+For Encryption protocol, first, we need to  implemented encryption and decryption algorithms function without errors, accurately processing messages to maintain confidentiality and integrity.

 2. **Performance Standards Compliance**: The encryption and decryption processes meet predefined performance standards, balancing security with efficiency to not impede the user experience.